jgkwak/learning-library/workshops/docker/IAM - Audit.md

 This should create a file by the name"samplefile" in the Downloads folder

 4. Switch to OCI window and click the Bucket Name.

-**HINT:** You can swap between OCI window and any other application(git-bash etc) by clicking switch window

 ![]( img/AUDIT006.PNG)